-The parties are expected to ask and respond to questions on their own behalf throughout the investigation phase of the resolution process.
-Although the Advisor generally may not speak on behalf of their advisee, the Advisor may consult with their advisee, either privately as needed, or by conferring or passing notes during any resolution process meeting or interview.
+The parties are expected to ask and respond to questions on their own behalf throughout the investigation phase of the Resolution Process.
+Although the Advisor generally may not speak on behalf of their advisee, the Advisor may consult with their advisee, either privately as needed, or by conferring or passing notes during any Resolution Process meeting or interview.
 For longer or more involved discussions, the parties and their Advisors should ask for breaks to allow for private consultation.

-Any Advisor who oversteps their role as defined by this policy will be warned only once.
-If the Advisor continues to disrupt or otherwise fails to respect the limits of the Advisor role, the meeting will be ended, or other appropriate measures implemented, possibly including removing the Advisor from the meeting.
+Any Advisor who oversteps their role as defined by this Policy, or who refuses to comply with the University's established rules of decorum for the hearing, will be warned.
+If the Advisor continues to disrupt or otherwise fails to respect the limits of the Advisor role, the meeting/interview/hearing may be ended, or other appropriate measures implemented, including the University requiring the party to use a different Advisor or providing a different University-appointed Advisor.
 Subsequently, the Title IX Coordinator (or designee) will determine how to address the Advisor's non-compliance and future role.

-f.
-Sharing Information with the Advisor
+F. Sharing Information with the Advisor

 The University expects that the parties may wish to have the University share documentation and evidence related to the allegations with their Advisors.
-Parties may share this information directly with their Advisor or other individuals if they wish.
-Doing so may help the parties participate more meaningfully in the resolution process.

-The University also provides a consent form that authorizes the University to share such information directly with their Advisor.
+The University provides a consent form that authorizes the University to share such information directly with a party's Advisor.
 The parties must either complete and submit this form to the Title IX Coordinator (or designee) or provide similar documentation demonstrating consent to a release of information to the Advisor before the University is able to share records with an Advisor.